China will launch an unmanned lunar probe in December

 The unmanned mission marks China’s first attempt at a soft-landing on the lunar surface and the first soft-landing on the moon since the Soviet Luna 24 probe in 1976.

-On landing, the spacecraft will release Jade Rabbit (called Yutu in Chinese) -- a six-wheeled lunar rover equipped with four cameras and two mechanical legs that can dig up soil samples, a designer for the rover told Xinhua earlier this month.
-A public poll determined the the solar-powered robot's name, which comes from the white pet rabbit of the Chinese moon godess Chang'e.
-The slow-moving rover will patrol the moon's surface for at least three months, according to Xinhua.
+On landing, the spacecraft will release Jade Rabbit (called Yutu in Chinese) – a six-wheeled lunar rover equipped with four cameras and two mechanical legs that can dig up soil samples, a designer for the rover told Xinhua last month.
+A public poll determined the the solar-powered robot’s name, which comes from the white pet rabbit of the Chinese moon godess Chang’e.
+The slow-moving rover will patrol the moon’s surface for at least three months, according to Xinhua.

 China is yet to announce the probe’s preferred landing site, but researchers say an impact crater named Sinus Iridum, or Bay of Rainbows, is its likely destination.
 In 2010, China’s previous lunar mission captured images of the crater while scouting potential landing sites for the 2013 probe.